zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 The `Imperio` spell helps you update the Zigbee attributes value.
 You can now fight back and do some real damage to your devices!

-After casting the spell, you may want to cast `Revelio` to query the device for the updated attribute value.
+After casting the spell, you may want to cast `Accio` to query the device for the updated attribute value.

 ---
 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 162px !important">](https://www.buymeacoffee.com/dandanache)